bencorrado/bluez-bencorrado/docs/development_snapping_bluetooth_enabled_application.md

 applications (*bluetoothctl* and *obexctl*).
 Because of this it defines the slots and plugs.

-The snatd-alone Bluetooth application that could be used in place of *bluetoothctl* need to take care only of the client side.
+The stand-alone Bluetooth application that could be used in place of *bluetoothctl* need to take care only of the client side.
 In fact all it has to do is to define a *bluez* plug.